Your Guide to Provence Wine Region (With Map)

 The Wine Regions of Provence

 What is an AOC?
-It’s a specific area for growing grapes defined by many factors that establish its unique character –such as type of soil, climate, and geography.
-Being within an AOC has rules, too.
-A grower is restricted as to what kinds of grapes they can grow, how they are grown, and how many tons can be harvested.
-Wines must be made to specific blending percentages with regulated levels of alcohol and residual sugar.
+It’s a specific area for growing grapes defined by many factors that establish its unique character, such as soil type, climate, and geography.
+Strict regulations govern AOCs.
+A grower is restricted to what kinds of grapes they can grow, how they grow, and how many tons they can harvest.
+Wines must abide by specific blending percentages with regulated levels of alcohol and residual sugar.
 They also must follow strict labeling protocol.

 Cotes-De-Provence-Rosé